markgzhou/azure-debug-hive-issue/README.md

 - You can find Spark=3.1.1 and Scala=2.12 version in `build.gradle` file
 (From [Spark official doc](https://spark.apache.org/docs/3.1.1/sql-data-sources-hive-tables.html#interacting-with-different-versions-of-hive-metastore), we found the built-in hive-schema-metastore version is 2.3.7 )

-- Run `./gradlew clean sJ` to build jar file.
+- Run `./gradlew clean buildJar` to build jar file.

 - The jar file is located at  `build/libs/scala-bootstrap-shadow.jar`